crespina/LLM4CP_experiments/README.md

 The indices will be saved in the `./data/vector_dbs/code_as_text/` directory with separate subdirectories for each expertise level.

+>[!TIP]
+> Augustin, write here what to do to add new algorithms
+> this is a new lne
+> this is another.

 ### Experiments

 To run the experiments described in the paper, execute the experiments script: